abinash-thakur/user-listner-service/README.md

 please follow the .env.example file and create .env file

 ### Step 3: setup the database
-I am using the node version 20 build this project, so for switch the version
+I am using the node version 20 to build this project, so for switch the version
 ```bash
 nvm use 20
 ```